-$$Z = \oint \left(\Phi + \frac{1 - Z{st}}{Z{st}} \right). \tag{1}$$
+$$Z = \oint \left(\Phi + \frac{1 - Z{st}}{Z{st}} \right).$$ (1)

-By convention, the conserved scalar, Z, will be called mixture fraction throughout the rest of the paper, and Z{st} is its stoichiometric value, which occurs when $\Phi=1$.
-The filtered LES equation for the Favre-filtered mixture fraction6 is solved using an approximate factorization technique similar to the one used by Spalart and Allmaras18 for the solution of their transport equation for turbulent viscosity is expanded here for the solution of the mixture fraction transport equation.
-The variance of the mixture fraction field, $\overline{Z''}$ is computed using the scale-similarity model of transport equation.
-The variance of the mixture fraction field, Z''^2 is computed using the scale-similarity model of Cook and Riley.19
+By convention, the conserved scalar, Z, will be called the mixture fraction throughout the rest of the paper, and Z{st} , its stoichiometric value, which occurs when $\Phi=1$.
+The filtered LES equation for the Favre-filtered mixture fraction,6 solved using an approximate factorization technique similar to the one used by Spalart and Allmaras18 for the solution of their transport equation for turbulent viscosity, is employed here for the solution of the mixture fraction transport equation.
+The variance of the mixture fraction field, $\overline{Z''}^2$, is computed using the scale-similarity model of Cook and Riley.19

-The partially-premixed combustion regime is a combination of premixed and non-premixed reaction regime.
+The partially-premixed combustion regime is a combination of the premixed and non-premixed reaction regimes.
 It occurs when both fuel and oxidizer are in excess in various premixed regions.
-The reactants left unconsumed in these regions can diffuse towards each other and if conditions are right can ignite and lead to non-premixed flames.
+The reactants left unconsumed in these regions can diffuse towards each other and, if conditions are right, ignite and lead to non-premixed flames.
 In order to model this regime, both premixed and non-premixed flamelet tables are necessary.
-Fig. 1 shows a schematic for a lifted turbulent flame.
+Figure 1 shows a schematic for a lifted turbulent flame.
 This is a typical partially-premixed configuration featuring both premixed and non-premixed flame regions.
-In this figure, G corresponds to level-set field and Z to the mixture fraction field.
+In this figure, G corresponds to the level-set field and Z to the mixture fraction field.
 The fuel jet and the oxidizer coflow are mixing with each other.
-Premixed flame regions are established at some length downstream of the nozzles, highlighted with blue in the sketch below.
-Behind these premixed regions, non-premixed flames, highlighted with red, are established between the fuel and the oxidizer streams.
+Premixed flame regions are established at some length downstream of the nozzles, highlighted in blue in the figure below.
+Behind these premixed regions, non-premixed flames, highlighted in red, are established between the fuel and the oxidizer streams.

-For level-set values G<0, the effect of chemical reaction is modeled using the premixed flamelet table for the appropriate equivalence ratio (mixture fraction) value.
-For $G \ge 0$, both the premixed and non-premixed flamelet tables are used.
-For this case the greater of the premixed and non-premixed source terms is chosen.
-As can be seen in Fig. 1 the source term due to the premixed flame conditions will be significant only in the vicinity of G=0 surface.
-At locations farther downstream the non-premixed term is dominant.
+For level-set values G<0, the effect of the chemical reaction is modeled using the premixed flamelet table for the appropriate equivalence ratio (mixture fraction) value.
+For $G\geq0$, both the premixed and non-premixed flamelet tables are used.
+For this case, the greater of the premixed and non-premixed source terms is chosen.
+As can be seen in Figure 1, the source term due to the premixed flame conditions will be significant only in the vicinity of the G=0 surface.
+At locations farther downstream, the non-premixed term is dominant.